rk-marseni/rk-marseni/README.md

 - 👋 Hi, I’m @rk-marseni
 - 👀 I’m interested in emotional communication
 - 🌱 I’m currently learning pattern recognition and pattern genration
-- 💞️ I’m looking to collaborate on CNN and GAN
+- 💞️ I’m looking to collaborate on CNN and GAN based projects
 <!-- - 📫 How to reach me: <a href="https://discord.com/channels/"> Sound Sage </a> -->

 <!---